 Logical concept definitions

-Each SNOMED CT concept is defined by relationships to one or more other concepts.
+Each SNOMED CT concept has an associated set of one or more relationships to other concepts, and may be fully defined by these relationships (if the set of relationships is insufficient to fully define the concept, the concept is considered to be primitive)..
 The following example illustrates the type of logical definitions that are distributed as part of SNOMED CT.